 Station Road Gardens is a small green space which is in the process of being redeveloped.
-The land currently is currently occupied on a license agreement from Staffordshire Moorlands District Council, with the stopped off road being owned by Sainsbury's.
+The land is currently occupied on a license agreement from Staffordshire Moorlands District Council, with the stopped-up road having been acquired by the Town Council in 2021.